CheckPFAS

 The EPA's UCMR 5 program (2023–2025) tested US public water systems for 29 specific PFAS compounds plus lithium.
 Five of those compounds now have enforceable Maximum Contaminant Levels (MCLs).

-Understanding "ppt" — Parts Per Trillion
+Understanding "ppt" — parts per trillion

-EPA limits for PFAS are expressed in parts per trillion (ppt).
-To visualize how small this is: 4 ppt is equivalent to 4 drops of water in 250 Olympic-sized swimming pools.
+4 ppt is equivalent to 4 drops of water in 250 Olympic-sized swimming pools.

 These levels sound impossibly small, but PFAS compounds are biologically active at extremely low concentrations and accumulate in the body over a lifetime of daily exposure.
 Even trace levels matter.

-Regulated PFAS EPA MCL in Effect
+EPA MCL in Effect

 These five compounds have federally enforceable Maximum Contaminant Levels.
 Water systems must test for them and take action if limits are exceeded.